52 Utahns Sick from Synthetic CBD: How to Prevent This from Happening to You

 For some comparison, the CBD market was worth about $367 million.

-So yes, the CBD Boom with be big!
+So yes, the CBD Boom will be big!

 The farm bill is usually voted on in the month of December.
 If you’re one of the many individuals who has benefitted from CBD help move the bill along.
 Call your senator and mention the farm bill and hemp specifically.